-5.2 Background
+5.1 Background

 In this section, we first introduce several lossy and lossless compression approaches.
-We then review the Multi-Armed Bandit Problem, its variations, and applications.
-Finally, we discuss the compression selection problem in our problem setting.
+We then discuss the compression selection problem in IoT system setting and frame the compression selection problem as a reinforcement learning problem.
+Finally, we introduce Multi-Armed Bandit Problem, its variations, and applications.

-5.2.1 Lossless and Lossy Compression
+5.1.1 Lossless and Lossy Compression

 There are two types of compression: lossless compression where the original data can be fully recovered from compressed data, and lossy compression where the original data cannot be recovered.
-We discussed many lossless compression approaches in Section 4.2.2, including byte-compression techniques, such as Gzip and Snappy, and lightweight encodings, such as dictionary encoding, Gorilla [92], Sprintz [21], and BUFF.
-Lossless compression is widely used to persist historical data.
+We discussed many lossless compression approaches in Section 4.1.2, including byte-compression techniques, such as Gzip and Snappy, and lightweight encodings, such as dictionary encoding, Gorilla [88], Sprintz [21], and BUFF.
+Lossless compression is widely used to persist historical data and unstructured media data.
 However, lossless compression capabilities are always bounded by the entropy of the input data.
-The entropy conveyed by a piece of information defines the minimal bit required to represent the corresponding information losslessly.
+The entropy conveyed by a piece of information defines the minimal bits required to represent the corresponding information losslessly.
 This implies a lower bound for a 100% accurate representation of the given information.
-When the system does not provide enough budget for the desired resource, all the existing data compression selection frameworks fail to get an encoding solution.
+When the system does not provide enough storage budget, all the existing data compression selection frameworks fail to get an encoding solution.
 However, these scenarios are quite typical in IoT systems.
 The dynamic resource and hardware constraints in IoT systems may require extremely aggressive compression to meet the limited constraints.
 In this case, if we still want to keep data smaller, we need to pay the cost of partial information loss while we want to keep the minimal impact on the task accuracy.

-In order to handle such harsh scenarios, we include some basic lossy compression in AdaEdge.
+In order to handle such scenarios, we include some basic lossy compression in AdaEdge.
 Lossy compression can achieve a much higher compression ratio than lossless compression by giving up partial information.
 To better serve our use case, the lossy compression used by AdaEdge should be easily configurable with any given compression ratio and easy for recoding without much effort for decompression.
+Our AdaEdge framework currently supports the following lossy compression approaches.